wanderfar/wanderfar.github.io/_posts/2015-01-25-mera-and-island-peak.md

 _Above Tangnag_
 ![Glacial Valley](http://wanderfar.co.uk/MeraIsland/Nepal-76.jpg "Glacial Valley")

-It began with shy awkward introductions at Heathrow and Kathmandu airports amidst a mountain of blood-red Jagged Globe kit bags.
+It began with shy awkward introductions at Heathrow and Kathmandu amidst a mountain of blood-red Jagged Globe kit bags.
 However, the real start of the expedition was the back-of-the-neck-hair-raising landing at Lukla’s almost-too-short runway.
 The next week or so was a (relatively) leisurely acclimatisation trek to Mera high camp through lush terraced farmland, verdant cloud forest, desert tundra and glacial valleys of broken rock, snow and ice (accompanied by the strains of [_“I am a Disco Dancer”_](http://youtu.be/SBOVN9KPg7c) on one Nepali’s music player).
 In quick succession came the slog of summiting Mera Peak, the incredible climb up and down through the out-of-this-world Amphu Labsa pass, and the jumar-assisted ascent of Island Peak.
 Then all too soon was the fast descent to the kinder climes of Namche Bazaar and Lukla, concluding with a return to the more-than-welcome comforts of the Summit Hotel and Thamel.

 _To Mera La_
 ![Route to Mera La](http://wanderfar.co.uk/MeraIsland/Nepal-144.jpg "Route to Mera La")